paul-hammant/imapdigester/README.md

 Go to http://stackexchange.com/filters to see/setup your filters.

-Note if you filter on just one tag, this processor will not work (it won't recognize the subject line of the incoming emails.
+Note if you filter on just one tag, this digester will not work (it won't recognize the subject line of the incoming emails.
 Therefore have AT LEAST TWO - like so http://imgur.com/YswesOB

 ## Github Repo Notifications